Rietheim, Aargau: Religion

 From the 2000 census, 253 or 44.8% were Roman Catholic, while 179 or 31.7% belonged to the Swiss Reformed Church.

 Education

-In Rietheim about 69.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Rietheim about 69.3% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 84 students attending primary school in the municipality.